A foreign company can start the process of company formation in Australia by selecting one of the options available under the Australian law.

 - for companies that must hold the annual general meeting (AGM), the submission of the annual returns must be done within 1 month since the AGM took place;

 - the time limit between the submission of 2 yearly financial reports can’t be longer than 15 months;

 - companies that fall under the rules of the ASIC Corporations (Foreign-Controlled Company Reports) Instrument 2017/204 are not obligated to submit financial reports;

 - the company must prepare 4 types of financial documents – the balance sheet, the profit and loss statement, the cash flow statement, any other document that can be required based on the law of the country where the foreign company has its tax residency.

 The tax residency of the company matters when submitting financial documents for the Australian law as well.

 For instance, foreign companies that have their tax residency in New Zealand and operate in Australia through permanent offices (such as the branch office) do not have to submit certain financial documents that other foreign companies may be required to submit.

 What is the data on foreign companies in Australia?

-• in 2021, the top foreign investors in Australia are the United States of America (accounting for $S 929,4 billion) and the United Kingdom (S$ 737,4 billion).
+- in 2021, the top foreign investors in Australia were the United States of America (accounting for $S 929,4 billion) and the United Kingdom (S$ 737,4 billion).

-What documents are necessary for branch registration in Australia?
+What documents are necessary for branch registration in Australia in 2023?